 Firstly, I always speak with my family.
 They are the ones who see me stressed when I am trying to figure something out or make a decision.
 I often find when I verbalise what’s in my head to them it never quite seems as bad as I had built it up to be.

-from has been an amazing support to me in my business since launching my website.
+Niamh Taylor from Digital Twenty Four has been an amazing support to me in my business since launching my website.
 She gave me advice and mentoring at the very beginning of the launch of my website that has been the driving force behind everything I have done since then.
 She is straight talking and to the point.
 Exactly what anyone needs at times of crisis or change in your business.

 How has your business developed over the years?